m2ci-msp/mri-shape-framework/README.md

 }
 ```

+Here, **scans** is a list of names of the scans belonging to that speaker.
+**palateScan** refers to the name of the scan that is used for the palate estimation.

-Optionally, this folder can contain a *settings.groovy* file that overrides the [default settings](resources/settings/default.groovy).
+This folder contains also a *settings.groovy* file that may override the [default settings](resources/settings/default.groovy).
-For example, you could provide for each speaker the region of interest of the associated scans:
+However, it should at least provide for each speaker the region of interest of the associated scans:

 ```groovy
 speaker {